iomicroservices/baselink-nuxt/content/services/mobile-car-wash/rim-refurbishment.md

 Book car rim refurbishment{{$doc.location}} to restore scuffed or damaged wheels

 #description
-Damaged alloys can spoil the look of your entire vehicle — but a full replacement isn’t always necessary.
+Damaged alloys can spoil the look of your entire vehicle — but a full replacement isn't always necessary.
 With BaseLink, you can book expert car rim refurbishment{{$doc.location}} carried out by skilled local professionals, right at your home or workplace.

 #description
 The service begins with a full visual inspection to assess kerb damage, corrosion, chips or scratches.
 Your technician will then strip and clean the affected wheel to prepare the surface for repair.